Multivitamins: Ingredients to Avoid

 - Iron and copper.
 Iron and copper serve vital biological functions, but as we age excess amounts of these metals may build up and become toxic.
 The most common culprits of iron and copper excess are red meat and multivitamins.
 Iron is crucial for oxygen transport, and both iron and copper are essential for the proper function of several chemical reactions in several of the body’s cells and tissues.
 The human body evolved to store excess iron and copper to fuel these reactions in case of extreme conditions like bleeding or famine.
 However, their accumulation over time may be detrimental because both metals are involved in generating oxidative stress, a byproduct of energy production, which contributes to chronic diseases — specifically cardiovascular disease and brain disorders like Alzheimer’s disease.
 There are appropriate times to supplement with iron, however — when there is a deficiency or an increased biological need, such as in pregnancy.

 My line of multivitamin and mineral supplements is designed to complement a healthy diet, and the most current nutrition research is used to determine what it does and does not contain.
-The levels of vitamins and minerals in my multivitamins are optimized to provide enough of each nutrient while not running the risk of dangerously high intake levels, and to exclude potentially harmful ingredients.
+The levels of vitamins and minerals in my multivitamins are optimized to provide a beneficial exposure to the appropriate nutrients while not running the risk of dangerously high intake levels, and to exclude potentially harmful ingredients.

 Prentice RL: Clinical trials and observational studies to assess the chronic disease benefits and risks of multivitamin-multimineral supplements.
 Am J Clin Nutr 2007;85:308S-313S.